espressif/esp-dev-kits/docs/en/esp32s3/esp32-s3-usb-otg/user_guide.rst

      - Description
    * - 1
      - GPIO18
      - USB_SEL: Used to switch the USB interface.
 When high level, the USB_HOST interface is enabled.
-When low level, the USB_DEV interface is enabled.
+When low level (default), the USB_DEV interface is enabled.
    * - 2
      - GPIO19
      - Connect with USB D-.